Gurleensandhu1/NREL-internship/README.md

 # NREL-internship

-## How do I install git bash?
+## Install

+In order to run the code in this repo you'll need to install the following packages.

+### Install `git bash`

-- Download the latest version of Git Bash from their official website: https://git-scm.com/
+- Download the latest version of Git Bash from their [official website](https://git-scm.com/).
 - Click the *“Download for windows”* button and download Git Bash
 - Run the Installer and select destination location (just leave the default option as it is, and click *“Next”*).
 - Adjust your PATH Environment and select *"Use Git from Git Bash only"*.